brainage04/HudRendererLib/README.md

 and `<github_token>` is the GitHub token that you created.

 Note: The Linux/macOS command is not persistent in between terminal instances.
-To achieve persistence, you should append this command to the end of the `/etc/environment` file and then reload the changes with `source /etc/environment`.
+To achieve persistence, you should append this command to the end of the `/etc/environment` file and then reload the changes by logging out and back in.

 Supported Minecraft versions include `1.21.4` and `1.21.5` (for now).